 Only a small percentage of the many people who see doctors for numbness, tingling and musculoskeletal issues will actually have MS, notes Dr. Bermel.

-Thus, doctors must weigh the need to screen for MS against concerns about unnecessarily alarming the patient.
+So, they need to weigh the need for MS screening against concerns of unnecessarily alarming their patients.

-But researchers need to learn more before they can conclusively link these non-specific symptoms to MS.
+Researchers need to learn more before they can conclusively link these nonspecific symptoms to MS, though.

-“We’re trying to identify those with MS as early as possible in the disease process, because we know they will really benefit from early treatment,” he says.
+“We’re trying to identify those with MS as early as possible in the disease process because we know they will really benefit from early treatment,” says Dr. Bermel.